dropoff-co/com.dropoff.service.brawndo.client.js/README.md

     }
 ];
 ```
-This is can be either optional, required, or not allowed depending on the client's order items response.
+This can be optional, required, or not allowed depending on the client's order items response.

 Once this data is created, you can create the order.